Li-yachuan/TOOLS/BiliDownloader/READMD.md

 If you'd like to build an `.exe` file yourself, you will also need the `pyinstaller` package.
 It is flexible regarding version requirements, so feel free to use whichever version you prefer.

+📥 **Download Pre-built Executable**
-For those who just want to use the tool directly, you can find the pre-built `.exe` file in the Releases section.
+For those who just want to use the tool directly, you can find the pre-built `.exe` file in the [Releases page](https://github.com/Li-yachuan/TOOLS/releases/tag/v1.1.1).
 It requires no installation or additional dependencies.

 *Note: This project is intended for educational purposes only.*